Central station: High speed rail

 The reinvigoration of central stations since the 1980s has been, in part, due to the rise of high speed rail services.
 But countries have taken different approaches.
 France gave greater weight to 'peripheral stations', stations external to cities and new high speed lines.
 Germany and Italy went for the modification of existing lines and central stations.
 Spain opted for a hybrid approach with new high speed railway lines using existing central stations.

 "Central Station" as a name

 English-speaking countries

 "Central Station" is a common proper name for a railway station that is the central or primary railway hub for a city, for example, Manchester Central, which is not to be confused with those stations in which "Central" appears in name not because they were "central" in the sense above but because they were once served by railway companies with "Central" as part of their name.
 For example, Leicester Central railway station was owned by the Great Central Railway, and Central Station (Chicago) was owned by the Illinois Central Railroad.

+Some Great Western Railway stations in the UK had "General" in their name if they were the principal station serving the town.
+Apart from Wrexham General, all have been renamed.